Department of Music

 (University of Illinois)

-Assistant Professor; Director of Spartan Marching Band
+Assistant Professor; Director of Spartan Marching Band; Coordinator of Undergraduate Studies in Music (BA)

 Music teacher education; instrumental music education